grycap/oscar/docs/deploy-im-dashboard.md

     * console_minio_endpoint: To access the MinIO web UI.
     * dashboard_endpoint: To access the Kubernetes dashboard.
     * local_oscarui_endpoint: To access the OSCAR UI.
-It supports username/password authentication (user: oscar, password: the one specified at deployment time)
+It supports username/password authentication.
     * minio_endpoint: Endpoint where the MinIO API is listening.
 If you access it through a web browser, you will be redirected to "console_minio_endpoint".